Industrial Era — Set 4

 Correct Answer: C. John Deere

-John Deere developed a self-scouring steel plow in 1837 because traditional iron plows were ineffective in heavy soil.
-The smooth steel surface allowed soil to slide off easily without sticking.
-This invention was vital for the agricultural expansion of the American Midwest.
+• **John Deere** = He developed a self-scouring steel plow in 1837 because traditional iron plows were ineffective in heavy soil. • The steel plow, invented in **1837**, — allowed soil to slide off easily without sticking and was vital for agricultural expansion in the American Midwest. • 💡 Wrong-option analysis: Eli Whitney: invented the cotton gin and interchangeable parts; Cyrus McCormick: invented the mechanical reaper; Henry Ford: pioneered the assembly line for automobiles.

 The process of 'Bakelite' invention, the first fully synthetic plastic, is credited to?